Skip to Content

 Division: Liberal Arts, Communication and Social Sciences

 This pathway is built upon the transfer agreement from Sinclair to UD for student pursuing a Bachelor of Science in Education (BSE) in Intervention Specialist.
-Articulation lists ECE 2300 which is no longer taught, so SOC 2210 has been added but may not transfer.
+Articulation lists ECE 2300 which is no longer taught.

 This Sample Program Pathway is designed to provide an example of course selections in a term by term sequence.
 Please see an Academic Advisor for a plan specific to your academic needs.